tbarn/new-website/posts/2020-recap.md

 title: 2020 Recap
 date: 2020-12-27T19:18:21.427Z
 author: Taylor
-summary: A recap of what I explored, wrote, and spoke about in 2020
+summary: A recap of what I explored, read, wrote, and spoke about in 2020
 tags:
   - post
 ---